 where $\pi_0$ and $\pi_i$, $i\in[m]$, are joint possibility distributions induced by the possibility distributions of the objective function and the constraint coefficients, respectively, according to~(\ref{jpos}).
 If the right-hand sides of the constraints are also uncertain in~(\ref{modunc}), then the constraints in~(\ref{lpcar}) can be rewritten as $\sup_{{\rm P}\in \mathcal{P}^{\ell}_{\pi_i}} {\rm CVaR}_{\mathrm{P}}^{\epsilon}[\tilde{\pmb{a}_i}^T\pmb{x} -\tilde{b}_i x_0]\leq 0$, where $x_0$ is an auxiliary variable such that $x_0=1$.

 The solutions to~(\ref{lpcar}) have the following interpretation.
-Recall that the parameter~$\epsilon\in [0,1)$ is provided by the decision maker and reflects her/his attitude toward a risk.
-When~$\epsilon=0$ then CVaR becomes the expectation (which models risk neutrality).
-This case leads to solutions~$\pmb{x}$ to~(\ref{lpcar}) that guarantee a long run performance.
+Recall that the parameter~$\epsilon\in [0,1)$ is provided by the decision-maker and reflects her/his attitude toward risk.
+When~$\epsilon=0$, then CVaR becomes the expectation (which models risk neutrality).
+This case leads to solutions~$\pmb{x}$ to~(\ref{lpcar}) that guarantee a long-run performance.
 For a greater value of~$\epsilon$ (more risk aversion is taken into account), more attention is paid to the worst outcomes and solutions~$\pmb{x}$ to~(\ref{lpcar}) become more robust, i.e., guarantee better worst-case performance.

 The model~(\ref{lpcar}) has $m+1$ CVaR constraints, which can be represented as systems of linear or second-order cone constraints (see Section~\ref{stfc}).
-Hence, if $\mathbb{X}$ is a polyhedral set, described by a system of linear constraints, then~(\ref{lpcar}) becomes linear programming problems (for the $L_{1}$ or $L_{\infty}$ norms) or a second order cone optimization problem (for the $L_{2}$-norm).
+Hence, if $\mathbb{X}$ is a polyhedral set described by a system of linear constraints, then~(\ref{lpcar}) becomes linear programming problems (for the $L_{1}$ or $L_{\infty}$ norms) or a second order cone optimization problem (for the $L_{2}$-norm).
 Both cases can be solved efficiently by standard off-the-shelf solvers. \begin{cor} If $\mathbb{X}$ is a polyhedral set, then~(\ref{lpcar}) is polynomially solvable for the $L_{1}$, $L_{2}$, or $L_{\infty}$ norms, used in~(\ref{disteq}). \end{cor}

 Consider the following special case of~(\ref{lpcar}) for $m=0$:

 Hence,~(\ref{modunc2}) is a CVaR counterpart of a combinatorial optimization problem with uncertain costs.
 If the $L_{2}$-norm is used to define the deviation function~(\ref{disteq}) and $\epsilon\rightarrow 1$, then~(\ref{modunc2}) becomes the following \emph{robust combinatorial optimization problem}: